Metaswitch/clearwater-readthedocs/docs/SNMP_Alarms.md

     notification to a configured external SNMP manager.

-*   For errors based on a threshold set on a statistic (such as latency targets or number of failed connections), the Clearwater node exposes that statistic over SNMP.
+*   For errors based on a threshold set on a statistic (such as latency targets or number of failed connections), the Clearwater node [exposes that statistic over SNMP](Clearwater_SNMP_Statistics.md).
 A downstream statistics aggregator from the Management and Orchestration (MANO) layer monitors these statistics, compares them to its configured thresholds, and raises alarms on that basis.

 ## EMS

-To integrate with an EMS, it must support the following capabilities of RFC 3877 to obtain the brief description, detailed description, and severity for the alarm:
+To integrate with an EMS, the EMS must support the following capabilities of RFC 3877 to obtain the brief description, detailed description, and severity for the alarm:

 *   The EMS must be configured to catch the SNMP INFORM messages used to